cyyyu/ai/readme.md

 -i, --interactive: Start an interactive chat session with the AI assistant.

+-p, --prompt: The prompt to use for the AI assistant.
+Default is "Assistant is a large language model trained by OpenAI.".

 If you use the -i or --interactive option, the tool will start an interactive chat session.
 You can type messages to the AI assistant and it will respond to you.

 ## Examples